dmastrop/Terraform-Cloud9-AWS_Prometheus_Grafana_Jenkins_ansible/README_master_terraform_ansible_jenkins.md

 or Proceed.
 - Add a Post section to Jenkinsfile for destroy if there is an outright Jenkins script failure in Apply, etc....
 This way we no longer have to clean up the infra with /var/log/jenkins/workspace destroy for script failures....
+- Branched the master to master_through_lesson79_Post to save this setup.
+Freeze this branch.
 - Add production and development tfvars files.
 Name these master.tfvars and Jenkins_development.tfvars.  master is for production and Jenkins_development is for dev environment.
-Prod is on 10.124.0.0/16 CIDR block and Jenkins_development is on 10.123.0.0/16 CIDR block
+Names must be the same as the BRANCH NAME.
+Prod is on 10.124.0.0/16 CIDR block and Jenkins_development is on
+10.123.0.0/16 CIDR block
-- Now branch the master to Jenkins_development branch and add decision logic into the Jenkinsfile in the Jenkins_development branch
+- Now branch the master to Jenkins_development branch and add decision logic into the Jenkinsfile in the Jenkins_development branch that is specific for development environment (We need to Validate each step in the Jenkinsfile)
+- Merge the Jenkins_development branch into the master (production)